 Selling on Mercari vs eBay – Is Mercari better than eBay

 Both Mercari and eBay are very intriguing platforms.
 When you get started with selling for the first time online, there’s always a question that would be on your mind “Where can I get maximum value for my item, being safe at the same time.”

-Mercari is not as popular as eBay, but it’s on the rise getting there.
+Mercari is not as popular as eBay, but it’s on the rise and getting there.
 Let’s break down our comparison between eBay and Mercari based on different factors.

-eBay has over 180 million users whereas Mercari has around 16 million subscribers, which is a huge difference when compared to eBay.
+eBay has over 180 million users, whereas Mercari has around 16 million subscribers, which is a huge difference when compared to eBay.
 The customer base plays a huge factor if you are looking to sell more than 50 items in a month.
-With more people using the platform you will have greater chances of selling out your item.
+With more people using the platform, you will have greater chances of selling out your item.

 This question is for you.
 “Do you want to sell worldwide or just in the United States?”.

 eBay’s services are available worldwide; it has made its presence felt in over 100 countries around the world, whereas Mercari is just limited to the United States and Japan.
 It had opened up for a short while in the U.K., then later shut down.

 Mercari vs eBay fees fee structure